pgRouting/pgrouting/src/proposed.rst

 These are proposed functions

   - They are not officially of the current release.
-  - They likely will not be officialy be part of the version 2.3 release:
+  - They likely will not be officialy be part of the next release:

     - The functions might not make use of ANY-INTEGER and ANY-NUMERICAL
     - Name might change.
     - Signature might change.
     - Functionality might change.
-    - pgTap tests might not being done.
+    - pgTap tests might be missing.
     - Might need c/c++ coding.
-    - May lack documentation,
+    - May lack documentationr.
     - Documentation if any might need to be rewritten.
     - Documentation examples might need to be automatically generated.
     - Might need a lot of feedback from the comunity.
-    - Might need a non official function of pgRouting
+    - Might depend on a proposed function of pgRouting
-    - Might need a deprecated function of pgRouting
+    - Might depend on a deprecated function of pgRouting

 Proposed functions
 ------------------------------------------------

-:ref:`convenience_functions`
   -  :ref:`pgr_point_to_edgenode` - convert a point geometry to a ``vertex_id`` based on closest edge.
-  -  :ref:`pgr_text_to_points` - convert a string of ``x,y;x,y;...`` locations into point geometries.
   -  :ref:`pgr_points_to_vids` - convert an array of point geometries into vertex ids.
   -  :ref:`pgr_labelGraph` - Analyze / label  subgraphs within a network
   -  :ref:`pgr_gsocvrppdtw` - VRP Pickup & Delivery (Euclidean)